 Free (ad-based revenue)

-In this model, the user is given access to your full SaaS product, free of charge.
-One the one hand, deciding on this model will likely result in attracting more users than if you charged your customers.
+In this model, the user is given access to your full SaaS product free of charge.
+One the one hand, deciding on this model will likely attract more users than if you charged your customers.
 On the other, you will have to find other ways to generate revenue.
 For instance, you can display short, in-app advertisements as the user jumps between the screens.

 The Freemium model is one of the most successful models available for users and developers.
 It provides users with standard functionality free of charge and then offers users access to premium features at an additional cost.
 Often, the Freemium model includes several tiers of paid plans.
 Such a model brings advantages for both the customer and the SaaS company.

-For the user, a freemium model allows them to test the product and verify whether it’s something they’d like to invest in further.
+A freemium model allows the user to test the product and verify whether it’s something they’d like to invest in further.
 For the company, it minimizes app abandonment and churn rates, as users are already convinced that the app is worth paying for when they upgrade from a free account.